chadevanssf/dynamic-image-display/README.md

     * Might be a **Text** or **Long Text Area**
   * Stores the state of the various layers from the configuration
     * Is a JSON Object, of name-value pairs; name is the layername, value is whether to hide the layer or not
+1. Configure the Images
+  * Consist of the "base" layer that is always displayed
+  * Leveraging PNG and transparency, each layer can show an image overlay on the base, or over any other visible layers
+  * Recommend that each layer has the same dimensions as the base layer
+  * The associated image files show how this might work
 1. Add a new entry to the Custom Metadata Type **Image List**
   * Repository already contains the **Image List** custom metadata type
   * **Image List Name** is the developer name for this entry, used in the settings of the component